ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

    * Checks if the packet is a duplicate request by validating the RID that is available in the Registration Table and the packet is not in RESEND status.
 If the Packet Request is a Duplicate Request, then send an error response to Registration Client.

 ### 3.1.2 Virus Scan
-The system performs the virus scan in two different stages.
-Two Stages are listed below:
+The system performs the virus scan in two different stages, which are listed below:
 1. Performs virus scan on the packet when the packet is received from Registration Client and move it to DMZ file system.
    * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
 2. Performs virus scan when the packet is picked from the DMZ file system to store the packet in packet store.
 Refer below for the process: